dbeckwith/TicTacToe/README.md

 Controls
 --------
 Zoom in with the mouse wheel, click and drag to pan.
-Press space to toggle between showing all boards and only winning boards.
+Press <kbd>spacebar</kbd> to toggle between showing all boards and only winning boards.